How to translate custom post types and taxonomies

 Now that we have custom post type and taxonomy created in both sites, we can configure MultilingualPress in order to be able to translate them.
 To do so go to My Sites → Network Admin → Settings → MultilingualPress and enable the custom post type and the taxonomy in the corresponding tabs, in our case Recipes and Ingredients.

-Enter Post Type slug value on each site
+Translate Post Type slug on each site

 Create some custom posts and taxonomy terms